-Based on an assessment of public health risks, the Chief Health Officer has declared the following areas will be designated green zones under Victoria’s ‘traffic light’ travel permit system effective 11:59pm, 11 April 2021:
+The Chief Health Officer has declared that the Perth metropolitan area and the Peel region in Western Australia will be designated green zones under Victoria’s ‘traffic light’ travel permit system, effective 11:59pm, 10 May 2021.

 A permit system has been established for all domestic travel into Victoria, and travel to Victoria from New Zealand.